Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/get-xApp-session-PIN.md

 This Node gets a new xApp Session PIN which can be accessed using the xApp: Get Session PIN token.
 The PIN code is only valid for 5 minutes.

+The result is stored at `input.apps.session.pin`.

+With this PIN, users can login via an xApp PIN webpage.

+### xApp PIN Page URL

+You will need to share the xApp PIN Page URL with users, where they can enter the PIN.
+The URL can be sent in the Flow with an [xApp PIN Page URL](tokens.md#xapp-pin-page-url) Cognigy token.

 ## More information

 - [xApp Tokens](../../xApp/tokens.md)